thebigyap/PictureDay/README.md

 -   **Photo Gallery**: Browse screenshots organized by month and year
 -   **Thumbnail View**: Quick preview of all screenshots
 -   **Full-Screen Viewer**: Click any thumbnail to view full-size image with navigation arrows to browse through images
+-   **Zoom Controls**: Zoom in/out with mouse wheel or +/- buttons, with zoom level display (10% to 1000%)
+-   **Pan & Drag**: Click and drag to pan around zoomed images with intuitive hand cursor
+-   **Smart Zooming**: Zoom centers on cursor position for precise navigation
 -   **Context Menu**: Right-click any image for quick actions (Open, Open in File Explorer, Copy Image, Copy File Location, Delete)

 ## Requirements